 What Does Bitcoin Cash Do?

 Bitcoin Cash was officially released in August 2017.
 Its technology is very similar to Bitcoin, and there is also the same amount of coins — 21 million.

 Anyone that held Bitcoin on the day that Bitcoin Cash was created automatically received free Bitcoin Cash!
 The fortunate people who were holding Bitcoin received Bitcoin Cash at a ration of 1:1.
 Yes, that’s right!
 If you were holding 1 Bitcoin at the time Bitcoin Cash was formed, you would have instantly received 1 Bitcoin Cash.

-The main purpose of Bitcoin Cash is to be used as a payment system.
-This means that just like the original Bitcoin client, people can send and receive funds.
-However, Bitcoin Cash’s technology allows much faster transaction times and lower transaction fees!
+One of the more common answers to the question "what is Bitcoin Cash?" is that the main purpose of Bitcoin Cash is to be used as a payment system.
+This means that, just like the original Bitcoin client, people can send and receive funds.
+However, Bitcoin Cash’s technology allows for much faster transaction times, and lower transaction fees!